Header images courtesy of @remi_bx_hk and @awfarrari (via Instagram)

 Time: 3 hours approx.

-Ma Shi Chau is located between Tai Mei Tuk and Ma On Shan in the New Territories.
+Ma Shi Chau is located between Tai Mei Tuk and Ma On Shan.
 To get there from Tai Po, you’ll pass through Tai Po Industrial Estate on the way to Tai Mei Tuk before branching off into Sam Mun Tsai New Village.

 When the trees open up, you will see Ma On Shan to the right and Tai Mei Tuk to your left.
 Bear in mind that this part of the island also doubles as a hillside cemetery for the villagers of Sam Mun Tsai, so it’s best to be respectful when going through here.
 At one point, the road splits off into a set of stairs towards the western side of the cemetery, whereas hikers headed to Ma Shi Chau should stay on the path.
 At the apex of the trail is a resting pavilion for a quick snack and water break, so try to hold off on venturing off the path for a break until you reach the pavilion!
 You will also get a better view of Tai Mei Tuk, Ma On Shan, and Science Park at the top.